 Openly home insurance reviews and complaints

-Rock Ridge Insurance Company, which underwrites all of Openly’s policies, has an A- credit rating from A.M.
-Best, which is defined as "excellent".
+Rock Ridge Insurance Company, which underwrites most of Openly’s policies, has an A- credit rating from A.M.
+Best, which is defined as "excellent."
 That means Rock Ridge, which is a subsidiary of Clear Blue Insurance, should be able to pay out claims, even after a disaster.

-Rock Ridge has no complaints in terms of its homeowners insurance, according to the National Association of Insurance Commissioners.
-Rock Ridge only wrote a little more than $8 million in premiums last year, less than one-hundredth of 1% of the overall market.
+Rock Ridge has almost no complaints in terms of its homeowners insurance, according to the National Association of Insurance Commissioners.
+Rock Ridge only wrote a little more than $53 million in premiums last year, less than one-tenth of 1% of the overall market.

 Rock Ridge (Openly partner) score